Lazarus and The Rich Man

 Ec 9:5 For the living know that they shall die: but the dead know not anything, neither have they any more a reward; for the memory of them is forgotten.

-We have to determine whether Solomon is referring to physical death.
-It is safe to say that in Ec 9:5, He is referring to physical death, which suggests again that in Luke 16 20-31, Jesus is speaking of the believer’s first resurrection from the dead, similar to what happened to Enoch in Genesis 5:24 and Heb 11:5 and the believer’s translation in Col 1:13.
+In New Covenant terminology Luke 16:20-31, Jesus is speaking of the believer’s first resurrection from the dead (Col 3:1), similar to what happened to Enoch in Genesis 5:24 and Heb 11:5 and the believer’s translation in Col 1:13.

 Ge 5:24 And Enoch walked with God: and he was not; for God took him.